Detroit, MI · Permit lookup

 7. Complete required inspections and close the permit Request required inspections through the BSEED ePLANS portal or by calling BSEED at (313) 224-2733.
 For a residential fence permit, expect a footing inspection (for masonry or pool-barrier fences, before concrete pour) and a final inspection.
 The permit is closed after the final inspection confirms Michigan Residential Code compliance.

-Michigan Residential Code (MRC), based on the International Residential Code (IRC) with Michigan amendments, as enforced by the City of Detroit BSEED under the Michigan Construction Code Act (Act 230 of 1972); Detroit Zoning Ordinance (Chapter 61) for fence height limits by yard location and zoning district.
+Michigan Residential Code (MRC) with Michigan amendments, as enforced by the City of Detroit BSEED under the State of Michigan building code framework; Detroit Zoning Code (Chapter 50) for fence height and placement; and Detroit's Accela/eLAPS + ProjectDox/ePlans permit workflow.

 • Detroit BSEED can issue a stop-work order and require removal or correction of unpermitted fence construction, including masonry walls built without a permit.